 - If you happen to be in/near the Netherlands around May, see if you can join over Overland Reunion.
 Read about it here.

-What is/was your motivation to drive the Pan Americana?
+Why did you drive the Pan-American Highway?
 Feel free to share your story in the comment section below.